-In the classical fusion theories all elements are considered determinate in the Closed World, except in Smets' Open World where there is some room (i.e. mass assigned to the empty set) for a possible unknown missing singleton in the frame of discernment.
-So, the Open World has a probable indeterminate element, and thus its frame of discernment is indeterminate.
-While the Closed World frame of discernment is determinate.
+In the classical fusion theories, all elements are considered determinate in the closed world, except in Smets' open world where there is some room (i.e., mass assigned to the empty set) for a possible unknown missing singleton in the frame of discernment.
+So, the open world has a probable indeterminate element, and thus its frame of discernment is indeterminate.
+While the closed world frame of discernment is determinate.

-In the Closed World in Dezert-Smarandache Theory there are three models classified upon the types of singleton intersections: Shafer's Model (where all intersections are empty), Hybrid Model (where some intersections are empty, while others are non-empty), and Free Model (where all intersections are non-empty).
+In the closed world in Dezert-Smarandache theory, there are three models classified upon the types of singleton intersections: Shafer's model (where all intersections are empty), hybrid model (where some intersections are empty, while others are non-empty), and free model (where all intersections are non-empty).

-We now introduce a fourth category, called Indeterminate Model (where at least one intersection is indeterminate/unknown, and in general at least one element of the fusion space is indeterminate).
-We do this because in practical problems we don't always know if an intersection is empty or nonempty.
-As we still have to solve the problem in the real time, we have to work with what we have, i.e. with indeterminate models.
+We now introduce a fourth category, called indeterminate model (where at least one intersection is indeterminate/unknown, and in general at least one element of the fusion space is indeterminate).
+We do this because in practical problems we do not always know if an intersection is empty or nonempty.
+As we still have to solve the problem in the real time, we have to work with what we have, i.e., with indeterminate models.

-The indeterminate intersection cannot be refined (because not knowing if $A \cap B$ is empty or nonempty, we'd get two different refinements: $\{A, B\}$ when intersection is empty, and $\{A \mid B, B \mid A, A \cap B\}$ when intersection is nonempty).
+The indeterminate intersection cannot be refined (because not knowing if $A \cap B$ is empty or nonempty, we'd get two different refinements: $\{A, B\}$ when intersection is empty, and $\{A \setminus B, B \setminus A, A \cap B\}$ when intersection is nonempty).